Great tips for making your child feel more comfortable with an arm cast after a broken arm.

 It was in a fussy spot and just didn't want to heal on it's own.
 The doctor had to go in and insert some pins to hold things into place.

 We are so blessed to have a wonderful children's hospital so it went as well as could be expected but no mommy wants to see her baby wake up groaning in pain, unable to speak.

 She rarely complained of it itching or hurting and was a great sport about keeping it clean and dry.

-Little Pea worried for her sister and would gently pat the cast and even sometimes give it kisses–just before getting back to the business of being a rambunctious pair of kiddos.
+Little Pea worried for her sister and would gently pat the cast and even sometimes give it kisses--just before getting back to the business of being a rambunctious pair of kiddos.

 We may have indulged in a few more treats and pampering during those first 4 weeks.
 It's pretty hard not to. . .

 Those were perhaps the longest and most annoying days of the process but we had our Disney World trip scheduled for 3 days after the cast came off so we had something to look forward to.

 After 7 weeks total of 3 different casts, 1 surgery, 1 painful pin removal, the shock of not being able to bend her arm initially, and a vacation postponed 2 times, the Peanut was So.
 Excited.
 To.
 Swim. & Play. & Have FUN.

 She credits the excitement of Disney and plenty of pool time for helping the Peanut to ignore the pain and stiffness and just get back to the business of being a kid.

 As her mommy, I feel sad that she has lost a tiny portion of the perfection she was born with but this is a battle scar and story she'll have to entertain people with for the rest of her life.

 I'm so proud of how she faced this challenge and I'm so pleased how well our outcome turned out.
 I'm also enormously grateful it's over.

 Wipe gently and avoid any open wounds or areas.

-4. Doctor's orders forbade playing on the jungle gym at school but the Peanut's teacher kindly got permission from the principal to allow sidewalk chalk and bubbles to be used so the children would be encouraged to play with her.
+Doctor's orders forbade playing on the jungle gym at school but the Peanut's teacher kindly got permission from the principal to allow sidewalk chalk and bubbles to be used so the children would be encouraged to play with her.

-5. Be prepared for very dry & flaky skin when the cast comes off.
+Be prepared for very dry & flaky skin when the cast comes off.
 A few nights of Aquafor and she was good as new!

 If Disney isn't an option for you, I would honestly recommend a trip to a local water park or pool.